 Find Relaxation Techniques That Work For You

-Find relaxation techniques that work for you, whether that be getting a massage, reading a book, or if that is simply making an effort to socialise or keep up with hobbies more often.
+Find relaxation techniques that work for you, whether that is reading a book, gardening or simply making an effort to socialise.

-- Get yourself in a calm and quiet environment where you will not be disturbed.
+- Find a calm and quiet environment where you will not be disturbed.

 - Close your eyes and direct your attention to the inflow and outflow of breath from your nose.
 Naturally the mind will wander.
 Gently bring it back to the breath without force.

 - Observe your awareness of your body, breath, the room you're in and the sounds around you.
 The experience of pure awareness is much-prized in the art of meditation and the more you can cultivate it the more peace you will feel inside.

 - Don’t finish your session by jumping up and rushing off to something else.
 Allow the calm and tranquillity to flow naturally into the rest of your day.